Reference

 - "What domains use the same SPF include targets as this phishing domain?"

 - "Does this domain have MX records?
-SPF?
+SPF? a DMARC policy?
 Give me the full email setup."

 GeoIP and data residency